Central Registry of Securitisation Asset Reconstruction and Security Interest

-Central Registry of Securitisation Asset Reconstruction and Security Interest (CERSAI) is a central online security interest registry of India.
-It was primarily created to check frauds in lending against equitable mortgages, in which people would take multiple loans on the same asset from different banks.
+Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI) is a central online security interest registry of India.
+It was primarily created to check fraud in lending against equitable mortgages, in which people would take multiple loans on the same asset from different banks.

-A Government company licensed under section 8 of the Companies Act, 2013 having its Registered Office at New Delhi.
+It is a registered company under section 8 of the Companies Act, 2013, having its registered office at New Delhi.

-The company incorporated with majority shareholding of the Central Government, Public Sector Banks and National Housing Bank for the purpose of operating a Registration System under the provisions of Chapter IV of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002.
+CERSAI is a Registration System under the provisions of Chapter IV of the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002.
 (SARFAESI Act).

-Overview

-In India, before the formation of CERSAI, information on the encumbrance on a property was known only to the borrower and the lender due to fragmented registration system.
-As a result, people could obtain multiple loans on the same property.
-Some people used to take one loan from one bank, which would hold the deed papers.
-Then they used to take several more loans from other banks using attested copies of the deed, by claiming that they had lost the originals.
-Some people also used to obtain loans using entirely fake title deeds or by using colour photocopies of the original title deed.
-Properties with unpaid loans were also being sold without informing the buyers of the existing liability on the property.